-Memory Type: In the BRAM Controller mode, the Memory Type options are Single Port RAM or True Dual Port RAM.
+• Memory Type: In the BRAM Controller mode, the Memory Type options are Single Port RAM, True Dual Port RAM, Single Port ROM and Dual Port ROM.

 Mode and memory are the only options available.
 All other parameters are set during validation of the design through parameter propagation.